Bobspadger/BigCommerce-Core-Web-Vitals/README.md

 ## Contributing

-Feel free to submit pull requests etc for improvements, whether this is to improve the repository with performance, more generic use cases , documentation or just to add more Dog photos.
+Feel free to submit pull requests etc for improvements, whether this is to improve the repository with performance, more generic use cases, documentation or just to add more Dog photos.

 ## Standing on the shoulders of Giants.

-Its worth stressing that this work is really just an implementation of the incredible work done by Tony Mcreath at [Website advantage](https://websiteadvantage.com.au/Bigcommerce).
-I'd suggest going and reading his blog posts on the all the reasons why these widgets and code snippets exist.
+Its worth stressing that this work is really just an implementation of the incredible work done by Tony McCreath at [Web Site Advantage](https://bigcommerce.websiteadvantage.com.au/).
+I'd suggest going and reading his [blog posts](https://bigcommerce.websiteadvantage.com.au/tag-rocket/articles/) on the all the reasons why these widgets and code snippets exist.